The National Student Survey

 - continuing to target Schools or subject areas where the University would wish to see improvement made more quickly

-- promoting clear managerial messages to all staff about the importance of the NSS.
-All staff must take responsibility for the results and developing the solutions needed for continued improvement.
+- promoting clear managerial messages to all staff about the importance of the NSS – staff are subsequently encouraged to take responsibility for the results and develop the solutions needed for continued improvement.

 If you have any queries about the NSS, Pat McNally, Careers, Employability and Skills, email@example.com.